stungeye/Programming-1-Notes/docs/11-pointers/04-pointers-and-objects.md

 public:
     Car() {
         // Imagine that this factor returns a pointer to an Engine.
-        // The engine's memory is the resource that we are acquiring
+        // The returned memory is the resource that we are acquiring
         // during initialization.
         engine = EngineFactor.create();
     }